The last (plastic) straw: Who's banning them?

 We use an estimated 8.5 billion plastic straws every year in the UK.

-It's even been suggested that straws could be banned in the UK.

-Environment Secretary Michael Gove talked about it recently - although he was pretty vague, saying "watch this space".
+That's because straws can be essential for everyday life for some disabled groups and a total ban could lead to the risk of dehydration.

+Environmental groups have praised the move but say the government needs to take far more decisive action.

-Meanwhile more and more restaurants and shops are banning them.
+The news comes as more and more restaurants and shops are banning plastic straws.
 Here's Newsbeat's guide to the places promising that this is the last straw.

 McDonald's

-The super-sized fast food chain has become the latest company to speak about its plans to reduce single-use plastics in the UK.
+The super-sized fast food chain wants to reduce single-use plastics in the UK.

-It's announced that some stores will be trying out paper straws from May and it's also moving straws behind the counter.
+It's currently aiming to bring in paper straws to all of its UK branches.

+The roll-out should be completed by the end of 2019, with any remaining plastic straws being moved behind the counter in the meantime.

-"Customers have told us that they want to have to ask for a straw," says Paul Pomroy, the company's UK CEO.
+"Customers have told us that they want to have to ask for a straw," the company's UK CEO Paul Pomroy said last year.

-"Our straws are already 100% recyclable, but we know more can be done," he adds.
+"Our straws are already 100% recyclable, but we know more can be done."

 All Bar One